 Special Needs Trust is Also a Valuable Estate Planning and Investment Tool

 Many parents use the Supplemental Needs Trust as a tool to leave assets to their child after their death.
-The same trust can be used for your child’s own assets, such as inheritance from someone else, proceeds of a lawsuit, insurance proceeds, even lottery winnings.
+The same trust can be used for your child’s own assets, such as an inheritance from someone else, proceeds of a lawsuit, insurance proceeds, even lottery winnings.

 Special Needs Trust Provides Protection from Creditors

-Because a Special Needs Trust is not revocable, assets in such trusts are not easily reachable by future creditors, and are hard for the courts to reach if there is ever a judgment against the disabled beneficiary
+Because a Special Needs Trust is not revocable, assets in such trusts are not easily reachable by future creditors and are hard for the courts to reach if there is ever a judgment against the disabled beneficiary

 Most Assets in a Supplemental Needs Trust are not Subject to Repayment

 Assets contributed to a Supplemental Needs Trust by parents or third parties are not subject to repayment to the government.
 The same goes for proceeds of personal injury settlements that are court-ordered into the Trust.
-Only assets that at some point belonged to the disabled person can be taken back by medicaid, and even that occurs only after the death of the disabled individual.
+Only assets that at some point belonged to the disabled person can be taken back by Medicaid and even that occurs only after the death of the disabled individual.

 Appointing a Co-Guardian

-If you have a disabled or ill child over the age of 18, chances are your are already the child’s legal guardian.
+If you have a disabled or ill child over the age of 18, chances are you are already the child’s legal guardian.
 Appointing a co-guardian will make sure that the child will not be left without a guardian upon your death.
 Usually, the child’s sibling serves as the guardian after the parents’ death.